 At a time when people with mental illness were often abused and kept in inhumane conditions, Dorothea Dix's 40-year-long crusade for the reform of mental asylums in the US, Canada, and Europe made her renowned worldwide as a beacon of compassion and advocate for the voiceless.
 To transform the care of the mentally ill, the American social reformer had to first confront the attitude that nothing could be done to help people with mental illness and that such brutal treatment was the only option available.
 "They say, 'nothing can be done here!'"
 Dix once declared.
 "I reply, 'I know no such word in the vocabulary I adopt!'"

-Born in Hampden, Maine in 1802, Dix’s early life was difficult due to her abusive father's alcoholism — although today, many historians believe that both her mother and father, as well as Dix herself, suffered from bouts of depression.
+Born on April 4, 1802 in Hampden, Maine, Dix’s early life was difficult due to her abusive father's alcoholism — although today, many historians believe that both her mother and father, as well as Dix herself, suffered from bouts of depression.
 Despite her father's cruelty, he taught her to read and write, and instilled a love of books and learning in his clever and compassionate daughter.
 By age 12, she and her brothers left their parents to live with their wealthy grandmother in Boston.
 Her grandmother sought to turn young Dorothea into a lady of high society, but Dix already exhibited significant interest in the plight of the poor and, on one occasion, was punished for giving away her new clothing to children begging at the house's gates.
 In 1821, Dix opened two small schools, one for wealthy girls and a charity school to provide free education to poor girls.

 By 1840, Dix was suffering from tuberculosis and traveled to England for a long period of recuperation.
 There, she stayed with a Quaker family, the Rathbones, and through them met many British social reformers, including those involved with the "lunacy reform movement" that was investigating the conditions of asylums and "madhouses."
 Inspired, Dix returned to Massachusetts in 1841 and began her second career as a reformer at the age of 39.
 She began investigating how Massachusetts cared for poor and indigent people with mental disorders and found the conditions appalling.